turicas/outputty/README.rst

 outputty
 ========

+WARNING: this library is not maintained anymore!
+Please see `rows <https://github.com/turicas/rows>`_, which is actively maintained and has all outputty's features.

 ``outputty`` is a simple Python library that helps you importing, filtering and exporting data.
 It is composed by a main ``Table`` class and a lot of plugins that helps importing and exporting data to/from ``Table``.